-We added the iShares Physical Gold ETF in mid-February because of the increasing geopolitical tension.
+We added to our iShares Physical Gold ETF in mid-February because of the increasing geopolitical tension.
 We are mindful, however, that gold is virtually the only reserve asset now available to Russia after its central bank was sanctioned, as the 2,300-tonne hoard (worth roughly \$160 billion or £122 billion) is stored in Russian vaults.
 It's unclear whether Russia will add to its gold using cash from oil and gas consignments or sell it off to make payments.
 Either could affect the gold price.
 Meanwhile, we completely sold oil major BP the day Russia invaded because of its 20% stake in Russian oil-exploration-to-pump business Rosneft.

 We added to a range of sovereign bonds as yields rose over the quarter.
-These included the US Treasury 1.5% 2030 and UK Treasury 4.25% 2032 and 3.75% 2052.
+These included the US Treasury 1.5% 2030, Canadian Government 0.5% 2030, Australian Government 1% 2031 and UK Treasury 4.25% 2032 and 3/8% 2030.